Dates for your Diary

 Action Group, Highridge Forum and Withywood Community

 Forum.
-We have very strong links with the Malago Society
+We have links with the Malago Society (the local

-the University of Withywood and we co-operate with
+University of Withywood, and we co-operate with Bristol

 WOULD YOU LIKE TO